Codin-Go/PerfectService/README.md

 ![Swift](https://img.shields.io/badge/Swift-5.0-orange.svg)

-- 1Y1M, In 1 Year, How Can We Make 1 Million Dollar?
+- 1Y1M.
+In 1 Year, How Can We Make 1 Million Dollar?
-- 1YTM, In 1 Year, Service 10 Million Dollar.
+- 1YTM.
+In 1 Year, Service 10 Million Dollar.
 How Can We Make It?
+- Log of Study, Apply, Reflect
 - Codin Go.
-Log of Study, Apply, Reflect

 <br>